Nathan Haseleu

-Nathan Haseleu (born November 24, 1977; pronounced HAWS-lie) is a racecar driver from Sun Prairie, Wisconsin.
+Nathan Haseleu (born November 24, 1977; pronounced HAWS-lie) is an American racecar driver from Sun Prairie, Wisconsin.
 His career peaked in the NASCAR Craftsman Truck Series with four Top 10 finishes for Roush Racing.
 Haseleu has also competed in the ASA Midwest Tour, the CRA Super Series, and the Wisconsin Challenge Series.
 He lives in Marshall, Dane County, Wisconsin.